Solutions for Only NTFS Volumes Can be Protected

-When you are using Windows Server 2003/2008/2012 (R2)/SBS 2003/2008/2011 or Windows 10/8.1/8/7/XP/Vista built-in backup and restore tool to backup system or other partitions, you may encounter the following error:
+When you use the built-in backup and restore tool to backup system or other partitions, you may encounter the following error.
+And it appies to Windows Server 2003/2008/2012 (R2)/SBS 2003/2008/2011 or Windows 10/8.1/8/7/XP/Vista.

 "One of the source volumes specified has an invalid format and cannot be protected using Windows Backup.
 Only volumes formatted with NTFS can be protected."